Howard Wiseman's Hobby: History

 dangerous and unnecessary distraction, given how much fascinating real history there is.
-However, counter-factual arguments are something historians must do to justify any claim for certain people or events as being crucial to history.
+However, counter-factual argumentation is something historians must do to justify any claim for certain people or events as being crucial to history.
 And there are numerous counter-factual musings on various of my history pages.
 So I've finally (2013) given in to an urge to create a "quick and dirty" alternate history map.
 I'm Alternate History Europe